cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/04-other-notations/other-notations.rst

 At the next level of abstraction lives the *logical* model, which includes all of the relational database structure that results from applying the techniques described in :numref:`Chapter {number} <erd-to-relational-chapter>`.
 Crow's foot notation is well suited to modeling at this level.

 Below we show the conceptual and logical versions of two parts of our example data model.
-Rectangles in the logical model now represent actual tables, and list all columns in the table.
+Rectangles in the logical model now represent actual tables and list all columns in the table.
 We show columns participating in primary keys in boldface and underlined; foreign key columns are italicized.
 Logical models often include data types, but we have omitted those details for now.

 .. figure:: crows_foot_conceptual_1.svg

-    A conceptual model showing entities **employee** and **factory**, and their relationships.
+    A conceptual model showing entities **employee** and **factory** and their relationships.

 .. figure:: crows_foot_logical_1.svg